 Machines have made modern life very convenient and challenging.
 Many of these new inventions are engineering marvels and are objects of curiosity and wonderment.
 In this article we present you 10 amazing machines which perform some wonderful job :

-A New York-based company has invented a semi-automated robot that is able to lay bricks up to four times faster than a human can and it will be commercially ready in September.
+A New York-based company has invented one of the most awesome machine which is a semi-automated robot that is able to lay bricks up to four times faster than a human can and it will be commercially ready in September.
 The Semi-Automated Mason (SAM) system costs $500,000 (£330,000) and has taken New York-based Construction Robotics eight years to develop and test out on construction sites.

 The system is available to order and features a robotic arm that is able to pick up bricks, apply mortar and then lay each brick in the desired location to build up a wall, laying between 800 to 1,200 bricks a day.
 In comparison, a human mason can only lay about 300 to 500 bricks a day.

 An effective machine for mowing the grass along a highway without disturbing any traffic flow.

 Plasser & Theurer SVM 1000 track laying train, can lay up to 2km of track in 24 hours which is semi-automated and is being used world wide to lay train lines which much lesser efforts and faster turnaround time.

 A tunnel boring machine (TBM), also known as a "mole", is a machine used to excavate tunnels with a circular cross section through a variety of soil and rock strata.
 They may also be used for micro tunneling.
 They can bore through anything from hard rock to sand.
 Tunnel diameters can range from a metre (done with micro-TBMs) to 19.25 metres to date.
 Tunnels of less than a metre or so in diameter are typically done using trenchless construction methods or horizontal directional drilling rather than TBMs.